rotexsoft/leanorm/docs/db-connector-class.md

 > **NOTE:** Queries you run directly via the PDO object(s) managed by **\LeanOrm\DBConnector** will not get stored in the in-memory associative array and will not get logged by the registered **\Psr\Log\LoggerInterface** logger(s) on the instance(s) of **\LeanOrm\DBConnector** you are working with.

+The methods below are the methods you can use to manage query logging for instances of **\LeanOrm\DBConnector:**

 ```php
 //////////////////////////////////////////////////////////////
 // Returns true if query logging is enabled on an instance of